 - You are (or will be) 18 years of age or older on the day you submit your application.

 - You are not a previous NCWIT Collegiate Award Winner (Honorable Mentions may apply again).

 - You agree to the rest of our terms, available here.

 2. Submit by the following deadlines

-Recommendation letter from a project advisor is REQUIRED and due no later than 11:59 p.m.
-ET on Thursday, January 20, 2022.
+A recommendation form from a project advisor is REQUIRED and due no later than 11:59 p.m.
+ET on Tuesday, February 7, 2023.
 Applications missing any materials will not be considered for recognition.

 Required questions and information:

 - Project Title